MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 ---
-title: How to configure OSConfig security for Windows Server
+title: How to configure OSConfig security for Windows Server (preview)
 description: Learn how to deploy OSConfig security baselines to enforce granular security settings to better protect and harden your Windows Server 2025 environment. ms.topic: how-to ms.product: windows-server